squinkylabs/SqHarmony/docs/more-on-harmony.md

 There are a few reasons that most people would not call this key "A sharp" :

 * B# and E# are difficult notes for most people to think about, as they are the same as C and F.
 * There are two double sharps in that key.
-C## and F## are much more commonly called D an G.
+C## and F## are much more commonly called D and G.
 * Standard music notion rarely has key signatures with double sharps.
 * There are only two flats in B flat major, yet there are (at least) seven sharps in A sharp.